plaplant/nuDustC/README.md

 This will produce data files in teh build directory's "output/" directory and restart data in the "restart/" directory.

 # Restarting a Run
 nuDustC++ automatically checks for restart files when creating each cell.
 If a restart file is found, that data is loaded into the cell object.
 If no restart file is found, the cell is initialized with data from the input files.
+Make sure the same config file used to start the run is selected when restarting.

 # Common Pitfalls
 If the compiler cannot find required packages or libraries, make sure LD_LIBRARY_PATH is up to date and points to the location of each package or library.